 Chicago White Sox – Cheer on the White Sox at U.S. Cellular Field

-Hancock Observatory – View the city from the 94th floor of the 3rd tallest building in Chicago
+Hancock 360 Chicago Observation Deck – View the city from the 94th floor

 Lincoln Park Zoo — Daily free admission